 District 8

-(1) Each County Court shall maintain a court-appointed attorney list from which attorneys shall be appointed to represent indigent defendants.
+(1) Each County Court shall maintain a court-appointed attorney list from which attorneys shall be appointed to represent indigent defendants in criminal cases and juveniles, young adults, and parents in juvenile cases.

-(2) Attorneys shall contact the County Court of each county in which they wish to be considered for court appointments, request the Clerk Magistrate to place them on the court-appointed list, and indicate whether they will accept misdemeanor and/or felony appointments.
+(2) Attorneys shall contact the County Court of each county in which they wish to be considered for court appointments, request the Clerk Magistrate to place them on the court-appointed attorney list, and indicate whether they will accept misdemeanor, felony, and/or juvenile court appointments.
 Attorneys shall also contact the County Court when they no longer wish to receive court appointments.

-(3) The County Court shall make the court-appointed list of attorneys available upon request.
+(3) The County Court shall make the court-appointed attorney list available upon request.

 (1) The Court will generally attempt to appoint attorneys from the court-appointed attorney list on a rotational basis, subject to the Court’s sole discretion to make exceptions due to: